Networks of meaning and the bicultural mind

 Self-evaluations, psychological well-being, and cultural context…

 Abstract: In the context of Greece, the authors examined psychological correlates of individualization.
-In Study 1, the Greek Screenshot 2016-03-05 19.38.55context was compared to the Netherlands, and Study 2 focused on Greece and examined individual differences in self-descriptions.
+In Study 1, the Greek context was compared to the Netherlands, and Study 2 focused on Greece and examined individual differences in self-descriptions.
 In Study 1, a distinction between Greek “neo-collectivist” and “collectivist” participants could be made.
 For both subsamples, the collective self played a key role in psychological well-being.
 In addition, for the “neo-collectivist” participants, it was the combination of high personal and high collective self-evaluation that predicted psychological well-being.
 The second study examined individualism in Greek society at the level of self-descriptions.
 The results were in agreement with the first study.
 Only for participants relatively high on individualism was higher personal self-evaluation related to higher collective self-evaluation and to global self-esteem.
 Taken together, the findings indicate that individualization in the Greek context increases personal self-evaluation but without changing the positive evaluation of the collective self and its central role in well-being.

 Published in: Journal of Cross-Cultural Psychology (42, 875-890)